Nutrition and Dietetics

 Discover diabetes

-Discover diabetes is a free HSE community run 5 week program – 1.5hrs a week.
-Currently due to Covid-19 restrictions the courses are running online using WebEx video call software.
-You will need a laptop or a smart phone.
+Discover diabetes is a free HSE community run 5 week programme – 1.5hrs a week.

 Topics: Understand your diabetes, identify how food and lifestyle can affect your Diabetes, prevent/ reduced diabetes-rated health problems, manage your weight, and improve your overall health